Victorian Temporary Standby Emergency Power Supply Project

 - Making air quality monitoring data from the monitoring program available to the EPA and the public as soon as practicable.

-Given that the air quality modelling results showed that only NO2 was a parameter of interest, the EPA has not required monitoring of other aspects of air quality.
-However, as some community groups have expressed interest in emissions of particulates, Aggreko have elected to monitor PM2.5 emissions also.
+Given that the air quality modelling results showed that only NO2 was a parameter of interest, the EPA did not require monitoring of other aspects of air quality.
+However, as some community groups expressed interest in emissions of particulates, Aggreko elected to monitor PM2.5 emissions also.